The other pages are:

 Sineya, The First Slayer

-Sineya, the First of the Ones, the Primitive.
+Sineya, the First of the Ones.
 The first girl to ever become a Vampire Slayer, she had the "honor" forced upon her by the Shadow Men.
 She was an outcast from her village, who feared her even more than the demons she fought.

 - The Chosen One: The First of the Ones.